-In October 2018, the Company signed a collaboration and option agreement with AstraZeneca for codevelopment and co-commercialization of IPH5201.
-Under the agreement, AstraZeneca paid the Company a \$50.0 million upfront payment (\$26.0 million paid in October 2018 and \$24.0 million paid in January 2019), and a milestone payment of \$5.0 million paid in June 2020 following the assay of the first patient in the first Phase 1 trial evaluating IPH5201, in March 2020.
-AstraZeneca is obligated to pay the Company up to an aggregate of \$5.0 million upon the achievement of certain development milestones.
 Upon exercise of its option under the agreement, AstraZeneca is committed to pay an option exercise fee of \$25.0 million and up to \$800.0 million in the aggregate upon the achievement of certain development and regulatory milestones (\$300 million) and commercialization milestones (\$500 million).
 The arrangement also provides for a 50% profit share in Europe if the Company opts into certain copromoting and late stage co-funding obligations.
 In addition, the Company would be eligible to receive tiered royalties ranging from a high-single digit to mid-teen percentage on net sales of IPH5201, or from a mid-single digit to low-double digit percentage on net sales of other types of licensed products, outside of Europe.
 The royalties payable to the Company under the agreement may be reduced under certain circumstances, including loss of exclusivity or lack of patent protection.
 As of December 31, 2020, since the Company had fulfilled all of its commitments on preclinical work related to the start of Phase 1 of the IPH5201 program, the initial payment of \$50.0 million and the milestone payment of \$5.0 million were fully recognized in revenue.
-The Company was reimbursed by AstraZeneca for certain research and development expenses related to IPH5201 for the year ended December 31, 2021.
+The Company was reimbursed by AstraZeneca for certain research and development expenses related to IPH5201 for the year ended December 31, 2022.
 The Company has the option to co-fund 30% of the shared development expenses related to the Phase 3 clinical trials in order to acquire co-promotion rights and to share in 50% of the profits and losses of licensed products in Europe.
 If the Company does not opt into the co-funding obligations, among other things, its right to share in 50% of the profits and losses in Europe and right to co-promote in certain European countries will terminate and will be replaced by rights to receive royalties on net sales at the rates applicable to outside of Europe.
 Additionally, certain milestone payments that may be payable to the Company would be materially reduced.

-Refer to Notes 2.q and 13.b for accounting description.
+Refer to Notes 2.p and 13.b for accounting description.